abdelhaq-laachari/brief_10-create-plugin-WordPress/README.md

     <br>
     <img src="img/1.webp" alt="" style="width: 200px; margin:1rem;">
     <br>
-    1.2: After the downloading will complete, Wordpress will be in a zip file.
+    1.2: After the downloading will complete, WordPress will be in a zip file.
 So go and extract it on your pc.
     <br>
     <img src="img/1.webp" alt="" style="width: 200px; margin:1rem;">
     <br>